 The X-ray structures were determined of three selected high-affinity compounds, the 3- and 4-fluophenyl derivatives 4 and 5 and the thienyl derivative 12, in complex with galectin-3.
 Initial refinements of X-ray diffraction data (1.5–1.6 Å resolution, Supplementary Table S1) produced clear difference electron density within the galectin binding sites revealing the bound ligands 4, 5, and 12 (Figure 1).
 In all cases, electron density is clearly evident for the thiodigalactoside core of all three ligand 4, 5, and 12 (except for the solvent orientated C6 hydroxyl), and for both triazole rings.
-The thiodigalactoside core of each ligand 4, 5, and 12 is in an identical binding mode to that observed in the previously reported galectin-3-thiodigalactoside complex[14] and forms identical protein–ligand interactions.
+The thiodigalactoside core of each ligand 4, 5, and 12 is in an identical binding mode to that observed in the previously reported galectin-3-thiodigalactoside complex[14] and forms identical protein–ligand interactions, confirming that they do not act as divalent ligands.
 Electron density is also defined for the aromatic rings extending from one of the triazole C4 atoms of 4, 5, and 12 towards the Arg144 side chain.
 The second thiophene or fluorophenyl rings of the ligands 4, 5, and 12, positioned above the salt bridge between Glu165 and Arg186, are less clearly defined by the initial difference electron density maps compared to the rest of the ligand (upper region of the ligands in Figure 1a–c).
 The position of the thiophene ring of 12 and the 3-fluorophenyl ring of 4 is evident in the region near Glu165 and Arg186 in difference electron density maps when scaled to 2.5 σ (calculated prior to addition of the ligand to the model) and refinements with the ligand included in the model show the thiophene and 3-fluorophenyl rings defined by 2mFo−DFc electron density when scaled at 0.7 σ.
 Additional weak 2mFo−DFc electron density appears near Glu165 and Arg186 of 4 after refinement, indicating a possible alternate conformation for the ring, however, the electron density is not clear enough to confidently model two alternate conformations for the ligand.